thebrowsercompany/swift-webdriver/Docs/SupportedAPIs.md

 This table shows a mapping between WebDriver commands, backend support (currently just WinAppDriver), and the swift-webdriver API that implements the given command.

-Contributions to expland support to unimplemented functionality are always welcome.
+Contributions to expand support to unimplemented functionality are always welcome.

 | Method | Command Path                                        | WinAppDriver | swift-webdriver API |
 |--------|-----------------------------------------------------|--------------|---------------------|